ttscoff/bunch/integration/advanced-scripting/bunch-status-board.md

 ## Optimizations

+> A good portion of these steps can be automated using [this script](https://github.com/ttscoff/BetterTouchTool-Widgets/blob/main/create_bunch_buttons.rb).
+{:.tip}

 First, you may want to move the JSON file out of the Bunch folder by manually editing that part of the `folder.frontmatter` script.
 Every time the file saves within the Bunch folder, Bunch will see that as a change and trigger a refresh on all Bunches (you'll see the icon flash green in the menu bar).
 Moving the file outside of the Bunch folder will prevent this from happening.
 If you do this, you'll also need to change the location of the file in `bunch_state.rb`.

-Second, there's an alternative route you can take that would prevent the 5-second polling on the BetterTouchTool script widgets.
+Second, there's an alternate route you can take that would prevent the 5-second polling on the BetterTouchTool script widgets.
 Each Bunch would update its own Touch Bar button when it opens or closes.
 This would involve going into each button's script widget in BetterTouchTool, right clicking to copy its UUID, then adding a frontmatter key to each Bunch with its BetterTouchTool button UUID:

 ```bunch
 ---